vtex-apps/release-notes/docs/2020-10/README.md

 # VTEX IO Release Notes - October 2020

-While Santa Claus is still not in town, the **VTEX IO Release Notes for October 2020** is the one in charge of delivering lots of goodies for you and delight your home-office days with :sparkles:joy:sparkles:!
+While Santa Claus is still not in town, the **VTEX IO Release Notes for October 2020** is the one in charge of delivering lots of goodies for you and delight your home-office days with :sparkles:*joy*:sparkles:!

 A tough ask, I know, since there is no end to this terrible and long-lasting virus in our gift basket, but I promise you that our team has prepared some rewards almost as long-awaited as that, such as: